publicinnovation/openorg/chapters/chapter-05.md

 ### 1. Team and Governance

-PHASE ONE GOAL: Develop leadership team and hire core staff
+PHASE ONE GOAL: Formalize organizational structure, establish leadership, and hire core team.

 #### a.
 Fiscal Sponsor

  Gain tax-exempt status and independence from fiscal sponsor

 #### b.
 Board of Directors